 Basic Support Payments (Section 8003b) Basic Support Payments help local school districts that educate federally connected children.
 These may be the children of members of the uniformed services, children who reside on Indian lands, children who reside on Federal property or in federally subsidized low-rent housing, and children whose parents work on Federal Property.
-In general, to be eligible for assistance a local school district must educate at least 400 such children in average daily attendance, or the federally connected children must make up at least 3 percent of the school district's total average daily attendance.
-Heavily Impacted Districts that enroll certain precentages of federally connected children and meet other specific statutory criteria, receive increased formula payments under Section 8003(b)(2).
+In general, to be eligible for assistance a local school district must educate at least 400 such children in average daily attendance, or the federally connected children must make up at least 3 attendance, or the federally connected children must make up at least 3 percent of the school district's total average daily attendance.
+Heavily Impacted Districts that enroll certain percentages of federally connected children and meet other specific statutory criteria, receive increased formula payments under Section 8003(b)(2)

-Children With Disabilities Payments (Section 8003d) Payments for Children with Disabilities provide additional assistance to school districts that educate federally connected children who are eligible for services under the Individuals with Disabilities Act (IDEA).
+Children With Disabilities Payments (Section 8003d)

+Payments for Children with Disabilities provide additional assistance to school districts that educate federally connected children who are eligible for services under the Individuals with Disabilities Act (IDEA).
 These payments are in addition to Basic Support Payments and IDEA funds provided on behalf of these children.
-A school district that receives these funds MUST use them for the increased costs of educating federally connected children with disabilities.
+A school district that receives these funds MUST use them for the increased costs of educating federally connected children with disabilities. disabilities.

 Construction Grants (Section 8007) Construction Grants go to local school districts that educate high percentages of certain federally connected children - both children living on Indian lands and children of members of the uniformed services.
 These grants help pay for the construction and repair of school buildings.
 Section 8007(a) provides formula grants to the local school districts based on the number of eligible federally connected children they educate.
 Section 8007(a) was not funded in fiscal year 2008.
-Section 8007(b) provides competitive grants for emergency repairs and modernization.
+Section 8007(b) provides competitive grants for emergency renains and modernization. competitive grants for emergency repairs and modernization.